wkolowski/Type-Theory-Wishlist/README.md

 | p k => s (abs k)
 ```

-We can define functions using pattern matching and structural recursion, just like for ordinary inductive types.
+We can define functions out of Computation Inductive Types using pattern matching and structural recursion, just like for ordinary inductive types.
 We only need to handle patterns that correspond to closed terms in normal form - terms that will be "computed away" by constructors' computation rules need not (and cannot) be handled.
 For `Z` this means that we need to handle `z`, `s k` and `p k`, but we must not handle `s (p k)` or `p (s k)`, and optionally we may separately handle `s z`, `p z` etc.

 In the above example we want to compute the absolute value of the argument.
 For non-negative integers this is easy and we just return the argument, whereas for negative numbers we need to recursively turn predecessors into successors.

 See [this file](Induction/ComputationalInductiveTypes/Z.ttw) for a more thorough explanation and exploration of the type of integers defined using Computational Inductive Types.

 Papers:
-- ~~None, this idea is brand new invention of mine.~~
 - It turns out that the idea of Computational Inductive Types was invented almost 40 years ago in the language Miranda: [Laws in Miranda](https://sci-hub.se/https://doi.org/10.1145/319838.319839)

 **Status: highly experimental.
 It looks like if we put reasonable constraints on the kinds of computation rules associated with constructors, there isn't any abvious contradiction, nontermination or anything like that.
 However, there are no prototypes and no papers, except that some Computational Inductive Types can be simulated using [Self Types](https://github.com/uwu-tech/Kind/blob/master/blog/1-beyond-inductive-datatypes.md).**

 TODO:
 - Come up with more examples of useful Computational Inductive Types.
+- Why not allow Overlapping and Order-Independent Patterns in CITs?
+- Investigate Computation Coinductive Types (for both negative and positive coinductive types).

 ### [Higher Inductive Types](Induction/HIT) <a id="higher-inductive-types"></a> [↩](#toc)